Provincial Tuition Waiver Program

 How do I apply?

-Students must submit a Provincial Tuition Waiver Program Application form through the financial aid office at their post-secondary institution.
+First time applicants must submit a Provincial Tuition Waiver Program and Learning for Future Grant Application form to StudentAid BC through the Financial Aid Office at their post-secondary institution.

 Instructions

-1. 1 Download the Provincial Tuition Waiver Program Application form and complete Sections 1 and 3.
+1. 1 Download the Provincial Tuition Waiver Program and Learning for Future Grant Application form and complete Sections 1 and 3.

-3. 3 Your institution will submit your application form to the Ministry of Post-Secondary Education and Future Skills who verifies your time-in-care with the Ministry of Children and Family Development.
+3. 3 Your institution will submit your application form to StudentAid BC who will verify your time-in-care with the Ministry of Children and Family Development and/or the Ministry of Social Development and Poverty Reduction.
 The verification process can take up to 6 weeks depending on the complexity of your records search.

 4. 4 If you are eligible, your institution will not collect any tuition fees or registration deposits from you.
 If you have already paid your fees, your tuition fees will be reimbursed by the institution.